JohnKossa/Contractual-C/README.md

 Pursuant to Section 4 concerning the parties of the third part and amount -> invokes function 4 passing the third int and amount

-This section sanctions the value-> return
+This section grants the value-> return

 ### Conditionals
 In the case of -> if